TempusOwl/bm-userscript/README.md

 ## About This Repository
-This is simple userscript that takes advantage of custom triggers you may have created in BM, as well as parse important text.
+Userscript that takes advantage of custom triggers you may have created in BM, as well as parse important text.
 I made this help color code important details like Squad Leaders, among other things.
 Having 100 users on a table with varying info can make parsing rather hard, this makes it easy.
-Note this code is intended for the BattleMetrics RCON product, used by server admins.
-Not to be confused with the standard BattleMetrics server list.

 ## Known Issues
 - Some elements like Copy Button or Community Ban List may eat clicks when it's being updated, if it does not work click again.